SNS Newsletter – July 2019

 When originally constructed nearly 90 years ago, Boulder Highway was in a mostly rural area and served as the valley’s only freeway, connecting downtown Las Vegas to Boulder City and the Hoover Dam.
 But the subsequent additions of I-15, US-95 and the 215 Beltway effectively replaced the highway, relegating it to an oversized local street.

 The corridor now sees heavy pedestrian and bicycling traffic too.
 But its wide lanes, fast speeds, and lack of lighting and crosswalks – relics from its past – hardly make walking and biking safe.
-In fact, Boulder Highway is one of the most dangerous roadways in the state for pedestrians and bicyclists.
+In fact, Boulder Highway is one of the most dangerous roadways in the state for pedestrians.

 Taking it to the streets

-Realizing the need to rightsize the roadway and improve safety for all road users, the Regional Transportation Commission of Southern Nevada (RTC) and Nevada Department of Transportation (NDOT) along with project partners – the City of Henderson, City of Las Vegas, and Clark County – spent the better part of the past two years engaging the community and reimaging Boulder Highway.
+Realizing the need to rightsize the roadway and improve safety for all road users, the Regional Transportation Commission of Southern Nevada (RTC) and Nevada Department of Transportation (NDOT) along with project partners – the cities of Henderson and Las Vegas, and Clark County – spent the better part of the past two years engaging the community and reimaging Boulder Highway.

 Input gathered from businesses, residents, property owners and other members of the community along and near Boulder Highway led to the development of a proposed concept for an improved roadway.